Updated February 2, 2020.

 - Also, there is a considerable variance of insurance costs from market to market.

-- Your costs will increase if you purchase other lines of insurance, which may possibly be required by your state’s law.
+- Your costs will increase if you purchase other lines of insurance, which may possibly be required by your state’s law or real estate lease requirements.

 18. Additional Funds – 3 Months: $40,000 to $70,000